Alex Bregman Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have the ninth-ranked team ERA across all league pitching staffs (3.92).
+- The Yankees have a 3.91 team ERA that ranks 10th among all league pitching staffs.

-- The Yankees rank 20th in baseball in home runs surrendered (132 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs surrendered (133 total, 1.2 per game).

-- The right-hander's most recent appearance came on Saturday against the Baltimore Orioles, when he tossed five innings, surrendering three earned runs while allowing five hits.
+- His most recent appearance came on Sunday against the Baltimore Orioles, when the righty tossed 3 1/3 innings, surrendering nine earned runs while giving up 10 hits.

-- The 27-year-old has a 4.39 ERA and 8.5 strikeouts per nine innings in 22 games this season, while allowing a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.